-5 Days in Paris Itinerary – Ultimate Paris Travel Guide
+EPIC 5 Days in Paris Itinerary – Perfect Paris Travel Guide

-5 Days in Paris, France Itinerary – Perfect for First-Timers
+5 Days in Paris, France Itinerary -Ultimate Guide – Especially for First-Timers

-It has been a long-lived dream of going to Paris and I can say first hand, Paris definitely lived up to the hype.
-The lights, the art, all of the history, romance, and of course food make Paris a place you want to continually visit!
+It has been a long-lived dream of going to Paris, and I can say first hand Paris definitely lived up to the hype – so much so, I even brought my mom after.
+The lights, the art, all of the history, romance, and, of course, food make Paris one of my favorite cities!
 In this Paris travel itinerary, I will cover the best things to see and do with 5 Days in Paris!

 Arc de Triomphe is a top attraction to visit with 5 days in Paris